cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 identification number.

 With CI we denote an OPTIONAL octet string for the channel identifier.
-CI can be used for binding CPace to one specific communication channel, if a common octet string representation for CI is available for both protocol partners upon protocol start.
+CI can be used for binding CPace to one specific communication channel, for which CI needs to be available to both protocol partners upon protocol start.

 With sid we denote an OPTIONAL octet string input containing a session id.
 In application scenarios where a higher-level protocol has established a unique sid this parameter can be used to bind the CPace protocol execution